SEEMS-Labs/SentryLink/README.md

 4- npx expo to run the server

-5- Open the app or Use a usb to conenct
+5- Open the app or Use a usb to connect

+my name is jovani jorjo but everybody calls me giorgio